algokittens/arc69/arc-69.md

     * **SHOULD** be empty

-There are no requirements regarding the manager account of the ASA, or its the reserve account.
+There are no requirements regarding the manager account of the ASA, or the reserve account.

 ### JSON Metadata File Schema